brentvollebregt/nitratine.net/posts/how-to-create-dialogs-in-python/post.md

 category: Tutorials
 tags: [python, gui, dialog]
 feature: question-dialogs.png
-description: "In this post I demonstrate dialogs that are provided in the Python standard library by showing you how to use them and what they look like."
+description: "In this post, I demonstrate dialogs that are provided in the Python standard library by showing you how to use them and what they look like."

 [TOC]